 - Almighty God Kabir can ensure the protection of Girl Rights forever.

 - All the Girl Children are daughters of the Creator God Kabir.

-To commemorate the International Day of the Girl Child 2021, various world leaders and UN agencies shared greetings and messages on social media.
-The theme for the day this year is ‘Digital Generation, Our Generation.‘ The UN Women official Twitter account shared a quote from American astronaut and physicist Sally Ride: ‘Young girls need to see role models in whatever careers they select, just so they can see themselves performing those jobs someday.’
+To commemorate the International Day of the Girl Child 2023, various world leaders and UN agencies shared greetings and messages on social media.
+The theme for the day this year is ‘Invest in Girls’ Rights: Our Leadership, Our Well-being‘

 Women and girls account for half of the world’s population, and their development must be accelerated.
 The world must commit to empowering young girls and women by providing them with adequate healthcare, skill-based learning opportunities, and a world free of gender-based violence and discrimination.

 International Day of Girl Child: Events & Celebration

 The purpose of International Day of the Girl Child is to provide young girls and women with proper education, healthcare, learning, and opportunities.
 They must be protected from gender-based violence and discrimination.
 On the 11th of October, the UN will start a 24 hour virtual forum which can be joined by anyone from all around the world.